IBN Announces Latest Episode of The Stock2Me Podcast featuring Amir Reichman, CEO of BiondVax Pharmaceuticals Ltd.

 "[While attempting to develop the universal influenza vaccine], BiondVax built a state-of-the-art facility in Jerusalem.
 It's a manufacturing facility that includes almost all of the steps of biological production… What we didn't have at the time that I joined was the IP… We ended up contracting with the Max Planck Institute for Multidisciplinary Sciences and the University Medical Center Göttingen.
 With these two institutes, we entered three contracts.
 One is an exclusive license for development and commercialization of a self-inhaled COVID-19 therapeutic.
 The second was an accompanying research collaboration agreement… The third contract was a five-year strategic research collaboration contract with these two institutes for the discovery and development of nanobodies for the treatment of additional diseases such as psoriasis, psoriatic arthritis, asthma and macular degeneration."

-Join IBN’s Stuart Smith and Amir Reichman, CEO of BiondVax Pharmaceuticals Ltd. (NASDAQ: BVXV), to learn more about the company’s recent development efforts relating to its lead candidate, a self-administered inhaled COVID-19 NanoAb therapy, including its recent release of successful results from a preclinical in vivo proof-of-concept study.
+Join IBN's Stuart Smith and Amir Reichman, CEO of BiondVax Pharmaceuticals Ltd. BVXV, to learn more about the company's recent development efforts relating to its lead candidate, a self-administered inhaled COVID-19 NanoAb therapy, including its recent release of successful results from a preclinical in vivo proof-of-concept study.

 To hear the whole podcast and subscribe for future episodes, visit https://podcast.stock2me.com.